jeremenichelli/jeremenichelli.github.io/_posts/2016-01-11-you-might-not-need-a-task-runner.md

 Easy to understand, you first write the **onchange** command, then pass the path you want to watch in a string and finally the command you want to run.

-You can see all this workflow working on <a href="https://github.com/jeremenichelli/npm-scripts-sample" target="_blank">this repository</a>.
+You can see all this configuration working on <a href="https://github.com/jeremenichelli/npm-scripts-sample" target="_blank">this repository</a>.

 ## Benefits and drawbacks